Thursday 13th October, 2022

 Breaking up and redistributing fat cells

-Most of the massage gun marketing we found claim that massage guns re-distribute or break up fat cells.
-This picture of cellulite tissues shows that the fat cells are well encased in connective tissue pouches, so there is no way they are going to move around and get re-distributed.
-Further, the fat cells would be a lot more sturdy than other tissues such as the fine blood vessels, so anything that that would break fat cells up would cause massive trauma and internal bleeding.
+It is common to read that massage guns re-distribute or break up fat cells.
+As this picture of cellulite tissues shows the fat cells are well encased in connective tissue pouches, so there is no way they are going to move around and get re-distributed.

 Helping drain excess fluids